 This measure applies to all hospitals with at least 30 eligible discharges in the denominator for a 12-month Measurement Year.
-For MY 2013, which has been reduced from 12 to 9 months, hospitals must have at least 23 observations for this measure to apply.

 Measure = % of inpatient stays during the measurement year that were followed by a readmission within 30 days for all members.